pyeventsourcing/eventsourcing/docs/topics/tutorial/part1.rst

     test_dog()

-However, event-sourced aggregates are normally used within an application object, so that aggregate events can be stored in a database, and so that aggregates can be reconstructed from stored events.
+Event-sourced aggregates are normally used within an application object, so that aggregate events can be recorded in a database, and so that aggregates can be reconstructed from recorded events.

 Event-sourced application
 =========================

-This library has "application objects" which simply implements this layered architecture for a particular scope of concern.
-So that an application object supports a particular set of commands and queries, has a particular set of aggregates, and uses a particular database.

 Event-sourced applications combine event-sourced aggregates with a persistence mechanism to store and retrieve aggregate events.

+Event-source applications define command and query methods that can be used by interfaces to manipulate and access the state of an application without dealing with it aggregate objects.

 We can define event-sourced applications with the ``Application`` class from the library's :doc:`application module </topics/application>`.